American football in Japan: History

+From 1977 to 1993, a regular season game between American college teams was played in Japan, initially sponsored by Mitsubishi and known as the Mirage Bowl.
+The name was changed to "Coca-Cola Classic" in 1986 to reflect the game's new corporate sponsor at that time.
+Grambling State University defeated Temple University 35-32 in the initial game, held at Korakuen Stadium, with Grambling quarterback Doug Williams being named MVP.
+The annual game was moved to the Tokyo Dome in 1988, with Heisman Trophy winner Barry Sanders rushing for 332 yards and 4 touchdowns for Oklahoma State University that year against Texas Tech University, thus finishing the season with NCAA single-season records of 2,628 rushing yards and 39 touchdowns.
+Another record-breaking performance came in 1990, when David Klingler of the University of Houston passed for a single-game record 716 yards in a 62-45 victory over Arizona State University.

 Today, more than 17,000 players participate in a national competition for about 400 teams.
 There are two college football leagues, the Kanto League with teams from eastern Japan and the Kansai League with teams from western Japan.
 Each league has different divisions.
 The Division I of the Kanto League has two Conferences (A and B).
 The champions of the two leagues battle for the college championship in the Koshien Bowl.

-The highest level of American Football in Japan is the X-League, an amateur league consisting of true company teams and club teams sponsored by companies.
+The highest level of American Football in Japan is the X-League, the league consisting of true company teams and club teams sponsored by companies.
 The company league was founded in 1981; since 1996, it has been called the X-League.
 Like the college leagues, the X-League has different divisions.
 The Division I has three regional divisions (East, Central, West).
 The two top teams of each division advance to the playoffs, called the Final 6.
 The championship game is called Japan X Bowl and is held in December.
 The X-League champion then plays against the college champion in the Rice Bowl for the Japanese national championship.

 Organization

 Professional

 The X-League is the highest level of football in Japan.
 In recent years, professionals from overseas have played in the X-League, including former NFL quarterback Devin Gardner.
-All players in the league are amateur.